acampergue/acampergue.github.io/README.md

 _1 development mission, 2 system administration missions_

-* Developed a demonstrator for RATP (French train company), showcasing innovative solutions (3 months)
+* Developed a demonstrator for RATP (French train company), showcasing innovative solutions
 * Managed deployment and administration of the development server, supporting a team of fifteen developers
 * Created Linux masters for development laptops and streamlined the deployment of pre-configured development environments.